Skip to main content

 Uncommon

-• Mast cell activation / histamine release LL-37 is a known mast-cell chemoattractant.
-Anecdotal reports of flushing or urticaria in sensitive patients.
+• Mast cell activation and histamine release: LL-37 is a known mast-cell chemoattractant.
+Anecdotal reports of flushing or hives in sensitive patients.

-• Flare of underlying inflammatory skin disease Mechanistically plausible given LL-37's role as a psoriasis autoantigen.
-Patients with psoriasis or eczema should be monitored closely.
+• Flare of underlying inflammatory skin disease: Mechanistically plausible given LL-37's role as a psoriasis autoantigen.
+Patients with psoriasis or eczema warrant close monitoring.

 Rare

-• Hemolysis at supratherapeutic concentrations Reported in vitro at high micromolar exposures outside therapeutic ranges.
-Not expected at compounded dosing.
+• Hemolysis at supratherapeutic concentrations: Reported in vitro at high micromolar exposures outside therapeutic ranges.
+Not expected at compounded topical dosing.

-• Cytokine-driven malaise Potential at higher exposures given LL-37's chemokine-like activity.
-Not characterized systematically in humans.
+• Cytokine-driven malaise: Possible at higher exposures given LL-37's chemokine-like activity.
+Not systematically characterized in humans.

-• Injection-site reactions (if used SC off-label) Frequency unknown.
-No published Phase I safety data for subcutaneous LL-37.
+• Injection-site reactions (if used subcutaneously off-label): Frequency unknown.
+No published Phase I safety data exist for subcutaneous LL-37.

 Safety Profile

-LL-37 complexed with self-DNA or self-RNA activates plasmacytoid dendritic cells via TLR9 or TLR7 and drives type-I interferon in psoriasis.
-It is also targeted by autoreactive T cells and associated with neutrophil extracellular traps in lupus.
-This is a documented prescribing consideration, not theoretical.
+LL-37 complexed with self-DNA or self-RNA activates plasmacytoid dendritic cells and drives type-I interferon.
+It is a documented T-cell autoantigen in psoriasis and a driver of self-DNA-peptide complexes in systemic lupus, where it is also associated with neutrophil extracellular traps and inflammasome activation.
+This is an established prescribing consideration, not a theoretical one.

-Published human exposure is essentially limited to topical application on wounds in one small Phase I/IIa cohort.
-There is no Phase III, no long-term safety data, and no published Phase I systemic PK/tolerability study.
+Published human exposure is essentially limited to topical application on wounds in two small randomized trials.
+There is no Phase III data, no long-term safety data, and no published Phase I systemic pharmacokinetic or tolerability study.

 Cancer biology is context-dependent.
-Pro-tumor signals in cutaneous melanoma and ovarian cancer models are offset by anti-tumor roles via NK-cell dependence in colon and gastric cancer.
-The literature is mixed, and patients with active or recent malignancy should be approached cautiously.
+Pro-tumor signals in cutaneous melanoma and ovarian models contrast with tumor-suppressing and pro-apoptotic effects reported in gastric and colon cancer cells.
+The literature is mixed, so patients with active or recent malignancy warrant a cautious approach.

 Contraindications

-• Active or historical psoriasis (LL-37 is a documented psoriasis autoantigen)
+• Active or historical psoriasis, since LL-37 is a documented psoriasis autoantigen

 • Active melanoma or ovarian malignancy given reported pro-tumor signaling